canonical/curtin/doc/topics/apt_source.rst

 Configuration
 -------------

-The general configuration of the apt_source feature is under an element called ``apt_source``.
+The general configuration of the apt feature is under an element called ``apt``.

-This can have various global subelements as listed in the examples below - for example ``apt_primary_mirror: http://us.archive.ubuntu.com/ubuntu/``.
-These global configurations are valid throughput all of the apt_source feature.
+This can have various global subelements as listed in the examples below - for example ``primary: http://us.archive.ubuntu.com/ubuntu/``.
+These global configurations are valid throughput all of the apt feature.

 Then there is a section ``sources`` which can hold a number of subelements itself.
 The key is the filename and will be prepended by /etc/apt/sources.list.d/ if it doesn't start with a ``/``.